 Lunch is provided every other week and the other weeks we do a group order for pizza or a potluck lunch.
 You can always bring your own lunch if that suits you better.
 We ask that you bring a dessert or snack to share every other week.

 Report cards are issued every 8 weeks.

 Childcare is provided for infants only during your teaching hour.

 The end of year program highlights what the students have learned throughout the year, and includes a Kindergarten and/or High School graduation, if necessary.
-This program is designed for friends and family to attend and include snacks and an opportunity to walk around the campus.
+This program is designed for friends and family to attend and includes snacks and an opportunity to walk around the campus.

 12210 Martel Road, Lenoir City, TN 37772